Thank you!

 freshgroundstories@gmail.com

-The rules for stories are below but you know the kind we’re looking for: true stories that happened to you that still mean something to you days, months or years later.
-I hope to see you at our next show on Thursday, May 22, 7:00pm at the Roy St Cafe.
+We’re looking for true, personal stories that still mean something to you days, months or years later.
+I hope to see you at our next show on Friday, October 24, 7:00pm at the Roy St Cafe.

 Rules & Guidelines: https://freshgroundstories.wordpress.com/2013/01/22/storytelling-rules-and-guidelines/